kninad/kninad.github.io/index.md

 Email: nkhargonkar [at] cs [dot] umass [dot] edu

 I am a final year masters student in computer science at the [University of Massachusetts Amherst](https://www.umass.edu/).
-I completed my undergraduate education from [IIT-Kanpur](https://www.iitk.ac.in/) in 2017  with a bachelors degree from the department of mathematics and statistics.
+I completed my undergraduate education from [IIT Kanpur](https://www.iitk.ac.in/) in 2017  with a bachelors degree from the department of mathematics and statistics.
 Hopefully I will be able to use my education for a good cause!